codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## Configure SSH for GitOps Runtimes
 By default, Git repositories use the HTTPS protocol.
 You can also use SSH to connect Git repositories by entering the SSH private key.

+>**NOTE**:
->When SSH is configured for a runtime, when creating/editing Git-Source applications, you can select HTTPS OR SSH as the protocol to connect to the Git repository.
+When SSH is configured for a GitOps Runtime, when creating/editing Git-Source applications, you can select HTTPS OR SSH as the protocol to connect to the Git repository.
 See [Repository URL in Application Source definitions]({{site.baseurl}}/docs/deployments/gitops/create-application/#source).

 **SSH keys**
 For more information on generating SSH private keys, see the official documentation: